Throw tradition out the window with men and women on both sides of the altar.

 What Should You Call Them?

 The most popular options seem to be “groomsmaids,” “groomswomen,” and “bridesmen.”
 There’s also the “man of honor” and “best woman,” for those with special placement in the bridal party.
-For a truly gender-neutral option, referring to everyone as a “bridal party attendant” is common.
+For a truly gender-neutral option, referring to everyone as a “wedding party attendant” is common.

 What Should They Wear?